lisper99/clfs/README.md

     (convert-file in out)))
 ```

-Macro `defaction` expects a name and arguments and defines a function
-just like macro `defun`, but instead of a body it expects four bodies,
-one for the pre-condition, one for the body, one for the
-post-condition and one for the difference condition.
-A difference
-condition is a special post-condition that compares before and after
-snapshots of the file system.
-One possible action definition for the
+A possible action definition without the dirty check is:
-previous code is:

 ```
 (clfs:defaction convert-file (in out)